Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-07.md

   <p data-height="600" data-theme-id="30567" data-slug-hash="JjKmEJz" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="div background-size:100 100" class="codepen"></p>
 </div>

-If the background-size property is set to "cover", the background image will scale to cover the entire content area.
+If the background-size property is set to "cover" the background, the image will scale to cover the entire content area.
 Notice that the "cover" value keeps the aspect ratio, and some part of the background image may be clipped.

 ```css
 div {